 The help of the NLNet foundation

-Canaille has been developped to answer specific needs we met: initially Canaille was only made to work with LDAP directories.
+Canaille has been developed to answer specific needs we met: initially Canaille was only made to work with LDAP directories.
 Watching the ecosystem, we noticed that more and more software became compatible with OIDC in addition to LDAP.
 Ultimately, if no service we use directly rely upon LDAP, then we could consider a replacement database with which we feel more comfortable.
 In addition to this, it is more likely that people interested by the Canaille approach will have experience with things like SQL than with LDAP.
 To go towards this directory, we sollicitated the NGI Zero Entrust fund of the NLNet foundation in the late 2022, for a amount of 7.000€, to help us realize tasks on Canaille (and around):

-• database connection genericity.
+- database connection genericity.
 This was a mandatory preparatory step to plugging additional databases than LDAP;

-• SQL databases support.
+- SQL databases support.
 This allows Canaille to connect to a lot of widespread databases like postgresql, mariadb and sqlite, thanks to sqlalchemy.

-• pytest-iam.
+- pytest-iam.
 This is a tool that can prepare and run a Canaille instance in the purpose of unit testing Python applications with pytest.

 Those developments have been achieved in november 2023, and have implied numerous refactoring, bugfixes, and better conception and reliability on Canaille.
 We are very grateful towards the NLNet foundation for having allowed us to work on our tool, and help at our scale to contribute to the free and open source ecosystem.